vmware/versatile-data-kit/specs/vep-1507-vdk-operations-ui/README.md

 supports customers that want to:
 1. Use the shared component libraries in their projects.
 2. Build their own docker image for data-pipelines

+#### Docker
+A Docker image will be published on docker hub under the user https://hub.docker.com/u/versatiledatakit.
+It is built by the CI on any changes to the frontend codebase.

+#### Helm(or install helpers)
+There is no use case for having just the frontend installed.
+Because of this there are no helpers for installing the frontend.
+Instead, the frontend will be installed as part of the contrl-service helm chart

 ## Detailed Design
 <!--